sodalabsio/working_paper_series/api-gateway.md

 # api-gateway

 - Set up an API endpoint to route the data from the website to `uploadWorkingPaper` lambda function.
-The endpoint is should be provided to `sodalabs.io/assets/js/wps.js`.
+The endpoint should be provided to `sodalabs.io/assets/js/wps.js`.
 - Create a new endpoint: `/upload`
 - Select Method: `POST`
 - Make sure to enable `CORS`